Police arrest felon who threatened to bring gun to Thomaston Walmart

-Jeremy H. Rogers, of Norwalk, Conn, was arrested shortly before 7 p.m.
-Aug.
-22 and charged with felony terrorizing with a dangerous weapon, felony terrorizing, and felony possession of a firearm by a prohibited person.
+Jeremy H. Rogers, previously of Norwalk, Connecticut, was arrested shortly before 7 p.m.
+Thursday and charged with felony terrorizing with a dangerous weapon, felony terrorizing and felony possession of a firearm by a prohibited person.

-His arrest came after New York State Police alerted police in Rockport that Rogers had sent a video via Facebook messenger to a woman in New York showing him wearing a ski mask and holding an AR 15 rifle.
-In the video, he is quoted as searing and saying “I’m going to Walmart,” according to an affidavit filed in the Knox County court in Rockland.
+His arrest came after New York State Police alerted police in Rockport that Rogers had sent a video via Facebook messenger to a woman in New York showing him wearing a ski mask and holding an AR-15 rifle.
+In the video, he is quoted as saying “I’m going to Walmart,” according to an affidavit filed in Knox County Court in Rockland.

-A second video showed Rogers, without a mask, making disparaging comments about a woman and pointing a gun at his head, according to the affidavit.
+A second video showed Rogers, without a mask, making disparaging comments about a woman and pointing a gun at his head, the affidavit said.

-Rockport police were alerted because family members said he had recently moved to Rockport.
+Rockport police were alerted because family members said he recently moved to Rockport.

-Thomaston police were notified and Thomaston Police Chief Tim Hoppe said Walmart was informed both in Thomaston and Augusta.
+Thomaston police were notified and Police Chief Tim Hoppe said Walmart stores in Thomaston and Augusta were notified.
 The Thomaston store closed at 9 p.m.
 Wednesday out of caution, the chief said.
-The store opened as usual on Thursday.
+The store reopened as usual Thursday.

-Hoppe worked with Rockland police and were able to track down Rogers’ location to a residence on Mount Pleasant Street in Rockport.
+Hoppe worked with Rockland police to track down Rogers’ location at a residence on Mount Pleasant Street in Rockport.

 Police went to the property and found it was heavily fenced with barbed wire atop the fence.

-A criminal background check of Rogers found he had convictions in 2016 in Connecticut for a criminal possession of a firearm, and causing risk of injury to a child, according to court records.
+A criminal background check of Rogers found he had convictions in 2016 in Connecticut for criminal possession of a firearm and causing risk of injury to a child, court records show.

-Local police obtained an arrest warrant and arrested Rogers Thursday evening.
-He is being held at the Knox County Jail in Rockland in lieu of $50,000 cash bail.
+The Norwalk Daily Voice reported in 2016 that Rogers was arrested after police responded to a call about a man screaming about food another person in the house had eaten but not paid for.
+Rogers told police he had two unarmed firearms and ammunition in his closet, a violation of his probation, the news site reported.

-He is scheduled to make an initial appearance in the Knox court on Friday.
+Rogers was being held at the Knox County Jail in Rockland in lieu of $50,000 cash bail.

 Send questions/comments to the editors.